 - III.
 Procedural Requirements for Agency Action - A. Rulemaking Procedures (includes a Research and Drafting Problem) - B. Adjudication Procedures (includes a Hypothetical) - IV.
-Judicial Review of Agency Action - A. Prerequisites for a Judicial Challenge - B. Standards for Judicial Review (includes a Hypothetical)
+Judicial Review of Agency Action - A. Prerequisites for a Judicial Challenge - B. Standards for Judicial Review

 Chapter 4 Regulation of Wetlands and Waters of the United States